Inserting A Check Mark (Tick ✓) Symbol in Excel

 It can be a simple tick/cross symbol or an encircled tick/cross symbol, or a tick/cross symbol enclosed in a square.

-You can add a check mark to your Excel sheets simply by using some smart keyboard shortcuts.
+You can add a check mark to your Excel sheets simply by using a keyboard shortcut.

 To do so, you need to set the font style to either of the font styles listed below.